nodelab-org/dash-react-force-graph/README.md

 For now, only the 2D graph component is ported, the others will follow once the 2D version is stable.

-The component is currently in alpha-like stage and fixed and updates will follow.
+The component is currently in an alpha-like stage and fixes and updates will follow.

 Get started with:
 1. install the library: `python -m pip install git+https://github.com/JonThom/dash-react-force-graph`